shurjopay-plugins/sp-plugin-rust/README.md

 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.51+-lightgray.svg)]()

-# Shurjopaypayment gateway Rust Crate
+# Shurjopay Rust Crate
+Official shurjoPay Rust Crate (plugin) for merchants or service providers to connect with shurjoPay Payment Gateway v2.1 developed and maintained by shurjoMukhi Limited.

 It handles many of the things that most people need to do manually